utrodus/fastapi-ayatnesia/README.md

 ### Features
 💎 Key Features:
-- Get all Qur'an Surahs (✅ done).
+- Get all Qur'an Surahs
-- Get detailed information about a specific Quran Surah (✅ done).
+- Get detailed information about a specific Quran Surah
-- Search using lexical measures (✅ done).
+- Search using lexical measures
-- Search using semantic measures (⏳ _in progress_).
+- Search using semantic measures
-- Search using lexical semantic measures (⏳ _in progress_).
+- Search using lexical semantic measures

 ## Requirements: